Please click on the links below to view a specific story or simply scroll to enjoy reading them all.

 Meet Lynne Love... philanthropist, community leader, girl Mom and President of the Arizona Women’s Board.

 My first-born daughter Sarah was beautiful, blond and hazel-eyed with perfect yet extra teensy tiny fingers and toes.
-She was a preemie, born seven and half weeks early, and weighing in at just four pounds, four ounces.
+She was a preemie, born seven and a half weeks early, and weighing in at just four pounds, four ounces.
 “Good news, bad news,” my doctor told me regarding the results of my abdominal scan just days after her birth.
 “Your kidneys work, but one’s walnut-sized and only works a little.
 It’s a lucky congenital find thanks to the MRI, otherwise you might have known only if it gave you trouble.
 Preventive nutritional counseling can help avoid issues.”
 What?
 Growing up, walnuts were family treats we snacked on in front of the fireplace on cold Michigan winter nights, surely not the size of one of my major organs?
 Now I’m just so grateful Sarah’s a healthy, happy young adult and that this incidental find allowed me to start early in life on a kidney-friendly diet.

 “Thank you to all of you for helping support optimal kidney health for Arizonans!”